Zaven-git/users-ant-design/README.md

 ### `npm install -g json-server `
 In order to install json-server globally

-### `create db.json file in a root directory and add the following code to your json file`
+### `create db.json file if it absence in a root directory and add the following code to your json file`
   "users": [
     {
       "name": "Ervin Hower",